 While you can whiten your veneers, it’s also helpful to play the long game and maintain them in the meantime.
 In addition, it’s always a wise idea to consult a cosmetic dentist before trying any at-home teeth whitening routine, especially on new restorations.

 So, Can You Whiten Veneers?

 It depends on the veneers you have.
 If you have composite veneers, you need to take caution when using an at-home teeth whitening kit.
 Veneer is made of a strong material, and while the bleaching ingredients will not cause harm, it’s often unpredictable when it comes to the use of whitening products.
 In general, it may make your surrounding natural teeth appear whiter than the veneers themselves.
 And, in turn, this could make your beautiful smile have an uneven appearance.

 In fact, cosmetic dentistry professionals will often recommend whitening your real teeth before your veneers are applied.
 If they suggest this to you, heed their advice.
 When you whiten your teeth with safe whitening treatments before applying veneers, it allows the dentist to better match the veneers to a whiter smile, instead of the other way around.
 It also allows you the possibility of whitening your natural teeth in the future once they become stained again, better matching your veneers.

 Like your teeth, veneers can become discolored.
 While it’s possible to whiten veneers, you want to take preventive dental care measures to minimize the effects of stains at the start.
 So be mindful of how you treat your veneers and, it goes without saying, your overall oral health and hygiene.

 Brush or Rinse Your Veneers

-Of course, if you’re not close to a bathroom and brushing is not an option, at least rinse your mouth out by drinking water.
-Flushing away any stain-causing compounds will help maintain your veneers and keep them as bright as possible.
+Of course, if you’re not close to a bathroom and brushing is not an option, you can at least rinse your mouth out by drinking water.
+Flushing away any stain-causing buildup will help maintain your veneers and keep them as bright as possible.